 • What Is A Microphone?
 (Mic Types, Examples, And Pictures)

 Let me start answering this question by stating that microphones output mic level signals.
 Mic level signals are relatively low AC voltages, ranging roughly between 1 and 100 millivolts (-60 dBV to -40 dBV).

 Regardless of whether the microphone provides any amplification or not, a mic signal will require further amplification.
-Microphone preamplifiers are used to bring mic level signals up to line level for use in professional audio equipment.
+Microphone preamplifiers bring mic level signals up to line level for use in professional audio equipment.
 Power amplifiers are then sued to amplify line level signals in order to properly driver loudspeakers.